vanshika-chaudhary-economics/vanshika-chaudhary-economics.github.io/_pages/cv.md

 PhD Dissertation - "Essays on Human Capital Formation"
 ======
-* _**Essay 1**_ - Cross-productivity of Skills – The Impact of Noncognitive Abilities on Cognitive Abilities: Evidence from India
+* _**Essay 1**_ - Dynamic Complementarity Between Noncognitive and Cognitive Skills: Evidence from Adolescent Development in India
 * _**Essay 2**_ - Peer Gender Effect: Evidence from India
 * _**Essay 3**_ - Over- and Under-education and Wages: The Role of Personality Traits – A Case of Twelve LMICs